The Lightweight Ceili 34 Harp

 Hear Maeve play on her Ceili harp: The Ostinato Project

 The neck is maple pin block with a gentle curve and the pillar is mahognay also with a gentle curve making it very compact.
 It weighs 18 lbs.
-Base Price: $4095.
+The base price with nylon strings is $5995 ($6295 folk gut and $6395 fluorocarbon).

-As the Clare this harp is constructed like the Cygnet with a full staved back and a solid wood choice of Cherry, Maple, Walnut, Mahogany, Koa, Rosewood or Bubinga.
+When built with solid wood choices, this harp is called the Clare and is constructed like the Cygnet and Swan with a full staved back and a solid wood choice of cherry, maple, walnut, mahogany, koa, rosewood or bubinga.
+The Clare has the narrower spacing like the Ceili.
 The neck is maple pin block sandwiched between the solid wood.
-Price: $5995.
-Please click the link for pictures and more information on the Clare.
+Please click the link for more information on the Clare.

 Another way to make your Ceili beautiful and unique is

-On the left: Walnut Ceili with a Chestnut soundboard, maple binding
+On the left below: walnut Ceili with a chestnut soundboard, maple binding

 and top block.